-The great thing about shooting video for YouTube is that you can re-film it if you don’t like it.
-Being on camera can be scary but practice will definitely improve your stills.
+The great thing about shooting videos for YouTube is that you can re-film it if you don’t like it.
+Being on camera can be scary but practice will definitely improve your skills.

 Get over your fear of feeling stupid while talking to your camera or phone and you’ve won a big part of the battle.

 Get ready to roll with these useful video tips:

 - Whenever you don’t know what to say, take a breath.

 - Talk loudly, quickly, and energetically.
 You aren’t reading a book, you’re trying to engage someone in thirty seconds so they will stick around and watch your video.